sammorrisdesign/interactive-feed/CONTRIBUTING.md

 - Keep changes focused on one publication or behavior.
 - Explain the source you added or changed.
 - Include the verification commands you ran.
 - Do not commit API keys, credentials, or a decrypted `secrets.json` file.
-- Update `README.md` when the documented publication list or behavior changes.
+Although mention if keys are needed.